+- ✤ Join a club

-- Get involved in student council - Join an intramural sports team - Participate in on-campus activities and events - Study with other students in common areas like the cafeteria or dorm lounge
+- Get involved in student council

+- Join an intramural sports team

+- Participate in on-campus activities and events

+- Study with other students in common areas like the cafeteria or dorm lounge

 Don't wait to fail before you ask for help.
 Set yourself up for success by advocating from your first day on campus.